VirangParekh/HomeCredit-FeatureEngg/README.md

 - All the missing columns have to undergo imputation or will have to be dropped.
 Dropping out these columns may lead to poor results.
 - Most of the categorical variables have a relatively small number of unique entries.
 - These issue of categorical variables can be addressed and solved by encoding.
+- Label encoding due to it's arbitary values cannot be used, one-hot encoding is hence used.
+- Label encoding is used for 2 categories and one-hot encoding for anything more than that.